greggman/WebGPU-DOOM/README.md

 * I'm guessing they took the same amount of prompting.
 It didn't take that long to get DOOM running in WebGPU.
 Maybe 3 hours.
-  It took longer to find a few bugs but none of those bugs were anywhere need the graphics code.
+  It took longer to find a few bugs but almost none of those bugs were anywhere near the graphics code.

 * Three.js is a generic 3d library which has almost zero relation to what is needed to port DOOM.
 As such, three-doom is 600k larger (minified), (150k